 Contributions of materials and property and equipment which are received by the YMCA are valued at their estimated fair value at the date of the gift.
 Where the value of donated materials cannot be adequately substantiated, no donation is recorded.
-There were no such contributions for the year ended December 31, 2022.
-During the year ended December 31, 2021, the Association received a building.
-See Note 7.
+Non-financial asset contributions were nominal for the years ended December 31, 2023 or 2022.